Can I Get Liposuction and a Tummy Tuck at the Same Time?Male Plastic Surgery LA

-Contrary to popular belief, a tummy tuck and liposuction are not the same procedures.
-Both procedures enhance and slim the patient’s abdominals—but in very different ways.
-A tummy tuck, also known as abdominoplasty is a procedure that treats the excess skin and muscle weakness by permanently stretching out the skin.
+Contrary to popular belief, liposuction and a tummy tuck are not the same procedures.
+There are a lot of myths about both.
+While both procedures enhance and slim the patient’s abdominals—they do so in very different ways.
+A tummy tuck, also known as abdominoplasty is a procedure that treats excess skin and muscle weakness by permanently stretching out the skin.
 Whereas, liposuction treats only the excess fat around the abdominal.
 Patients, who understand these differences often ask, “Can I get liposuction and a tummy tuck at the same?”

 The short answer is, yes.